zack-bitcoin/amoveo/docs/progress_reports/January_2018.md

 Aeternity is about $325 million. up 20%

 Fun Fair is about $247 million. up 40%

+Zen protocol is about $80 million.
+Their token sale finished a few days ago.

 Spectre.ai is worth about $59 million. up 370%